osu-eesc/cms-docs/user-guide/docs/content-requirements.md

   1. The content will show higher in search results when a visitor searches for the keyword.
   2. The content will show when a visitor selects the keyword in a page filter
   3. The content will show in “Program Tagged Content” page sections for programs it is tagged with.
-  4. The content will show when a visitor selects the topic in a page filter.

 Keywords are the only tag on the site that requires content authors to type in the tag instead of selecting it.
 Please follow these guidelines while doing this: